sweetest-framework/sweetest/GUIDELINES.md

 * `AuthManager` is configured to be  a real instance (`requireReal<AuthManager>()`) as it's the class under test.
 * Access to the `AuthManager` instance is added (`val instance by dependency<AuthManager>()`) since it needs to be available for interaction.
 * The `BackendGateway` is implemented as a fake by adding `val backend by steps<BackendFakeSteps>()`.
 * As writing the test we might figure out that also access to `SessionStore` is useful (`val sessionStore by dependency<SessionStore>()`): in the example it's used to perform verifications on it.
+Also `SessionStore` is a perfect candidate for being faked in `SessionFakeSteps` or similar, but for the sake of simplicity we only concentrate on faking the backend.

 But why is `backend` just called `backend` and not `backendGateway`?
 And why is it public?
 For an explanation have a look at ["Can there be too much abstraction?"](#can-there-be-too-much-abstraction).